 If you’ve tried (and tried again) to build a meditation habit, you probably already know that it’s not easy.
 You know what else isn’t easy?
-Keeping your stress at a manageable level during the holiday season.
+Keeping your stress under control.
 That’s where our list of best meditation apps comes in.
-These tools are essential to get you through the season in one piece, all while giving you a little peace.
+These tools are essential to get you through stressful scenarios without doing your head in, which these days, is no small feat.

 As we know by now, meditation can help lower your stress and slow your mind.
-And that’s especially important during the hectic holidays.
-We know that it’s tough to pick up a new habit in the midst of it all, but we promise you that it’s worth it.
-After all, meditation can help you actually enjoy the season for once.
-Isn’t that the point?
+We know that it’s tough to pick up a new habit in the midst of your busy life, but we promise you that it’s worth it.

-Let these meditation apps do the heavy lifting for you and breathe a little calm into your holidays.
+Let these meditation apps do the heavy lifting for you and breathe a little calm into your days.

-The 11 Best Meditation Apps For Holiday Stress
+The 11 Best Meditation Apps to Lower Your Stress

-Here are the best meditation apps to destress during the 2018 holiday season.
+Here are the best meditation apps to destress this year.
 And there’s something for everyone—beginners, skeptics, Android users, iPhone devotees, and those looking for cost-free options.
 Let’s take a look.

 It’s no surprise that we picked Calm as one of our best meditation apps.
 Apple did too.
 Designated as their 2017 App of the Year, Calm comes with a 10-minute a day program to get you started, as well as 7 and 21-day meditation programs.
 The meditations range from 3 to 25 minutes long, so you can choose the one that fits your day, even if it’s a wild one.
 They’re organized into categories that help you deal with specific issues like anxiety, relationships, and focus.